Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

 #### Power on and boot the nodes

 Use boot orchestration to power on and boot the nodes.
-Specify the appropriate BOS template for the node type.
+Specify the appropriate [Boot Orchestration Service (BOS)](../../glossary.md#boot-orchestration-service-bos) template for the node type.

-1. (`ncn#`) Determine how the BOS Session template references compute hosts.
+1. (`ncn-mw#`) Determine how the BOS session template references compute hosts.

     Typically, they are referenced by their `Compute` role.
-    However, if they are referenced by component name (xname), then these new nodes should added to the BOS Session template.
+    However, if they are referenced by component name (xname), then these new nodes should added to the BOS session template.

     ```bash
     BOS_TEMPLATE=cos-2.0.30-slurm-healthy-compute